 Spotting Someone Having an Opioid Overdose

 Opioid overdoses can be different for each person, but they are life-threatening for all.
 The signs and symptoms of an overdose in each case depend on the type(s) of opioid used, how much is used, and the person who is overdosing.
 If users have more of the drug in their system than they can handle, an opioid overdose can occur.
-For example, someone with a high tolerance may only overdose on a large amount, but someone with a low tolerance can overdose on a much smaller amount.

 Possible Signs and Symptoms of an Opioid Overdose: